Moxa9/DonationMiniProject/README.md

 ## Hand2Hope – Donation Management Mini Project
-A web-based donation platform prototype developed as part of the Mini Project (22CDS48) under the Department of Computer Science & Engineering (Data Science).
+A web-based donation platform developed as part of the Mini Project (22CDS48) under the Department of Computer Science & Engineering (Data Science).The backend database is used to persist donor and campaign data submitted through the application.

 ## Project Description